GitHubDragonFly/Python_libplctag_GUI/README.md

 - The default values can be changed for the app's startup.
 - The app provides automated READ and doesn't include WRITE functionality.
 - The "Get Tags" button will fetch ControlLogix tags and double-clicking any of the fetched tags will copy it to the clipboard.
-- The IP Address, Path and Tag text boxes offer right-click "Paste" functionality
+- The IP Address, Path and Tag text boxes offer right-click "Paste" functionality.
 - The Custom String Length has to be specified when the "custom string" data type is selected.
 - Modbus functionality of the libplctag library is not included in this app.